Sam-Oye01/DSA-GitHub-Portfolio-building-class/README.md

 ### Data Cleaning and Preparation
 1. Data Loading and inspection.
 2. Handling missing variables.
-3. Data and cleaning and formatting.
+3. Data cleaning and formatting.

 ### Exploratory Data Analysis
 EDA involved the exploring of the data to answer some questions about the data such as;